How And Why This One EdTech Startup Used Kickstarter For Crowdfounding

 We’re still developing Lingual, our multi-language learning app.
 We need parents and educators to trust that we are creating a fundamental and informative process of learning, disguised as a game.
 The Kickstarter campaign allowed us to let our supporters see who we are and why we’re developing a language education game.
 We hope our contribution to the surge in education technology has an impact on those searching for an introduction to language education.

 Lingual is still on Kickstarter with 4 days remaining.
-Click here to see our project in full and pledge to show your support for language education.

 This is a guest post by Andrew Little of Tiny Factory; How–And Why–One EdTech Startup Used Kickstarter For Crowdfounding